metamorph-inc/cpython/Doc/library/rlcompleter.rst

 The :mod:`rlcompleter` module is designed for use with Python's interactive mode.
-A user can add the following lines to his or her initialization file (identified by the :envvar:`PYTHONSTARTUP` environment variable) to get automatic :kbd:`Tab` completion::
+A user can add the following lines to his or her initialization file (identified by the :envvar:`OMPYTHONSTARTUP` environment variable) to get automatic :kbd:`Tab` completion::

    try: